LootboxFund/contracts/readme/GUILD_CREATE_TOKEN.md

    - Nice work!
 This proposal should now be viewable in the "Active proposals" section of Defender.

 4. Approve & execute the guild creation proposal

+5. Get the guild token address

+    - 🚨 Where will they get this from?
+(TODO)

+6. Add it to Defender UI

+    - Address from step 5
+    - other data...
+    - Add the token ABI.... 🚨 Where will they get this from?
+(TODO)